tpayne/devops-coord-framework/README.md

 Integration Class
 -----------------
-The Integration class is provided to control your integration process and has the following methods...
+The Integration class is provided to control your integration process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |